What Bugs Eat Magnolia Trees?

 Mealybugs

-The main food of these pests is liquid, which is in the leaves.
+The food of these pests is liquid, which is in the leaves.
 As a result of their activity, the leaf becomes slightly deformed and may even turn yellow.

 Treatment: